 Graves/Pessac-Leognan red - one of the most successful applications in 2015.

-Smith Haut Lafitte - strong, powerful, tight, great quality of fruit and tannin, excellent structure and complexity, rich, great depth and awesome finish.
+Smith Haut Lafitte - strong, powerful, tight, great quality of fruit and tannin, excellent structure and complexity, rich, great depth, and awesome finish.
 Fabulous stuff.
 96+p.
-Domaine de Chevalier – splendid fruit and acidity, silky fruit and tannin, great complexity and long finish.
+Domaine de Chevalier – splendid fruit and acidity, silky fruit and tannin, great complexity, and long finish.
 95+p.

-Pape Clement – potent, quite some oak, powerful, staffed with fruit, great structure and length.
+Pape Clement – potent, quite some oak, powerful, staffed with fruit, great structure, and length.
 94-95p.
 Carmes Haut Brion – as impressive as tasted five days before at the property, great fruitiness, sweet, splendid complexity and structure, velvety.
 Long finish.
 94+p

-De Fieuzal, Larrivet Haut Brion and Malartic La Graviere – sweet fruit and some oak.
+De Fieuzal, Larrivet Haut Brion, and Malartic La Graviere – sweet fruit and some oak.
 Fine structure and depth.
 Well-made and focused wines.
 93p. de France + La Louviere. – sappy, well-made with fine complexity, structure and length, fine acidity and taste.
 92-93p.
 Latour Martillac + Olivier– like de France with more oak evident.
 92p.

 Haut Bergey – quite some oak and fruit, fine depth and length.
 91+p.
 Picque Caillou - similar to Haut Bergey.
 91-92p.

-Bouscaut, Carbonnieux and Rahoul – more acidity here, nicely made, very nice balance and length.
+Bouscaut, Carbonnieux, and Rahoul – more acidity here, nicely made, very nice balance and length.
 91p.
 Chantegrive, Ferrande – nice fruit, round and supple, good structure and balance.
 90p.

 Graves/Pessac-Leognan white - slightly under 2014 vintage in quality.

-Smith Haut Lafitte – a monster, great stuff, impressive acidity and complexity, rich and sophisticated.
+Smith Haut Lafitte – a monster, great stuff, impressive acidity, and complexity, rich and sophisticated.
 Very impressive indeed.
 96p.
 Domaine de Chevalier - not as expressive as Smith Haut Lafitte, but more elegance and finesse here.
 96p.
 Pape Clement – oaky but with enough acacia fruit to compensate, pineapple and acacia.
 94p.
 Larrivet Haut Brion – elegant and complex with fine acidity.
 Very mineral and refined.
 94p.

-Picque Caillou - aromatic, mineral, acacia flower and lemon, tasty and with a fine fruity finish.
+Picque Caillou - aromatic, mineral, acacia flower, and lemon, tasty and with a fine fruity finish.
 93+p.
 Olivier - similar style as PIcque Caillou.
 93-94p.
-Carbonnieux, de France, Haut Bergey, La Louviere, Latour Martillac and Malartic Lagraviere – splendid, aromatic, acacia flower, honeyed aftertaste.
+Carbonnieux, de France, Haut Bergey, La Louviere, Latour Martillac, and Malartic Lagraviere – splendid, aromatic, acacia flower, honeyed aftertaste.
 93p.

 Pomerol - also a very successful appellation in 2015.

 Clinet – as impressive as during the tasting at the property four days earlier.
-Huge and powerful wine (90% Merlot, 9% Cabernet Sauvignon and 1% Cabernet Franc) with a lot of perfectly ripe fruit and tannin, very concentrated, great complexity and a long finish.
+Huge and powerful wine (90% Merlot, 9% Cabernet Sauvignon, and 1% Cabernet Franc) with a lot of perfectly ripe fruit and tannin, very concentrated, great complexity, and a long finish.
 96p.

-La Cabanne – pretty wine with silky fruit and tannin, splendid acidity, structure and fine finish.
+La Cabanne – pretty wine with silky fruit and tannin, splendid acidity, structure, and fine finish.
 93p.
 Gazin – fruity, round, pretty, silky texture, fine aftertaste.
 92-93p.
 La Croix de Gay and La Pointe– like Gazin concerning style but less intense.
 92p.

 Beauregard - aromatic, fruity, silky, quite dense, strong backbone, fine concentration and length.
 91p.
 Bon Pasteur - oak and oak and oak, but there is a light at the end of the tunnel.
 When oak has integrated with the fruit, there will be fruit to taste.
 91p.

-Pavie Macquin - similar to Larcis Ducasse, with more intensity, depth and concentration.
+Pavie Macquin - similar to Larcis Ducasse, with more intensity, depth, and concentration.
 96p.
-Larcis Ducasse - blueberries, well-packed with ripe fruit, precise, great complexity and structure, very long finish.
+Larcis Ducasse - blueberries, well-packed with ripe fruit, precise, great complexity, and structure, very long finish.
 94-95p.

-Canon – light, doesn’t quite sing, dry tannins, where are the characteristics of 2015 vintage??
+Canon – light, doesn’t quite sing, dry tannins; where are the characteristics of 2015 vintage??
 91+p??

-Berliquet, Cap de Mourlin, La Couspade, Dassault and Grand Mayne – splendid sweet fruit and tannin, good kick and structure + length.
+Berliquet, Cap de Mourlin, La Couspade, Dassault, and Grand Mayne – splendid sweet fruit and tannin, good kick and structure + length.
 91p.
-La Gaffeliere - similar, a little bit dry on the finish.
+La Gaffeliere - similar, a little dry on the finish.
 91p.
 La Dominique – oaky, not easy to find out what this wine offers.
 90p.
 The same can be said about La Tour Figeac and Villemaurine.
 90p.

 La Lagune

-2015 - normal blend, 65% Cabernet Sauvignon, 30% Merlot and 5% Petit Verdot. well-packed with fruit, very stylish, sappy and refined, silky texture, precise and well-composed.
+2015 - normal blend, 65% Cabernet Sauvignon, 30% Merlot and 5% Petit Verdot.
+Well-packed with fruit, very stylish, sappy and refined, silky texture, precise and well-composed.
 Excellent effort, close to 2010 and 2005 vintage in quality.
 94p.

 2015 - a blend of Cabernet Sauvignons - a lot of acidity, more power here than in a normal blend, more depth here than in a normal blend barrel sample.
 94+p.
 It will be interesting to see if and how much of this special blend will go into the final blend.

-2014 - delicious with splendid acidity, freshness, precise, enchanting sweetness, splendid balance, and long fruity aftertaste.
+2014 - delicious with splendid acidity, freshness, precise, enchanting sweetness, balance, and long fruity aftertaste.
 Very stylish, and this wine is a great success for the vintage.
 93p.

-2012 - delightful wine with a very aromatic nose, seductive, tasty on the palate, fine acidity and complexity, long aftertaste.
+2012 - delightful wine with a very aromatic nose, seductive, tasty on the palate, fine acidity, and complexity, long aftertaste.
 92p.

 2009 - sweeter fruit on the nose and palate than in 2010, elegant and tasty with a meaty finish.
 93-94p.